misty-spring/DynamicDialogues/README.md

 Shake | (Optional) Shake for the milliseconds stated (e.g Shake 1000 for 1 second).
 Emote | (Optional) Will display the emote at that index ([see list of emotes](https://docs.google.com/spreadsheets/d/18AtLClQPuC96rJOC-A4Kb1ZkuqtTmCRFAKn9JJiFiYE/edit#gid=693962458))
 FaceDirection | (Optional) Changes NPC's facing direction. allowed values: `0` to `3` or `up`,`down`,`left`,`right`.
+Animation | (Optional) Animates the character briefly.

-*= You must either set a time or a location (or both) for the dialogue to load.
+*= You need either a time or location (or both) for the dialogue to load.
+** = Mutually exclusive with "Time" field.
+Use this if you need a dialogue to show up *only* when the player is present.

 Template:
 ```
 "nameForPatch": {
           "Time": ,
+          "From": ,
+          "To": ,
           "Location": ,
           "Dialogue": ,
           "Override": ,